According to home-buying and selling resource HomeLight, approximately 27 million homes in the United States have crawl spaces.

 If too much warm air lingers in your crawl space in the summer, you will feel it in the rest of your home.
 After all, heat rises.

 A chilly crawl space on a winter’s day will also impact your comfort when you’re at home, so insulating is in your best interest if enough cold air leaks through the floor into the house.

 Not only will your home be more energy-efficient with insulation, but you’ll feel better knowing that nothing is likely living in your crawl space.
 No, we’re not talking about ghosts, but critters like mice, rats, and insects.

 We mentioned earlier that many crawl spaces are unfinished.
-They’re also an area of the home that you’re not likely to spend a lot of time in.
-You wouldn’t know if your crawl space had gaps, seals, or other openings for critters and insects to get into.
+They’re also an area of the home where you’re not likely to spend much time.
+So you wouldn’t know if your crawl space had gaps, seals, or other openings for critters and insects to enter.

 Insulation can block off many insects and even animals like mice.
-The insulation barrier makes it hard for these creatures to get through, so they decide to build their home elsewhere.
+The insulation barrier makes it hard for these creatures to get through, so they build their homes elsewhere.

 The last factor that will play a role in whether you insulate your crawl space is how accessible it is.